nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Use the ``apps_paths`` parameter to set the location of the Apps directory, which should be scanned for available apps, and where user-specific apps should be installed from the Apps store.
 The ``path`` defines the absolute file system path to the app folder.
-The key ``url`` defines the HTTP web path to that folder, starting from the ownCloud web root.
-The key ``writable`` indicates if a web server can write files to that folder.
+The key ``url`` defines the HTTP Web path to that folder, starting from the ownCloud webroot.
+The key ``writable`` indicates if a Web server can write files to that folder.

 ::